17th January 2019

 Unlike conventional machining technologies, chemical etching offers greater levels of complexity when producing thin, precision steel meshes, filters and sieves.

-With metal removed simultaneously, multiple aperture geometries can be incorporated without incurring high tool or processing costs and where punch-perforated sheets are prone to distortion, photo-etched mesh is burr and stress-free with zero material degradation.
+With metal removed simultaneously, multiple aperture geometries can be incorporated without incurring high tool or processing costs.
+Where punch-perforated sheets are prone to distortion, photo-etched mesh is burr and stress-free with zero material degradation.

-Given the size of the mesh – more than 600mm x 600mm square – stamping was seen to be uneconomical due to the investment required in press tooling, and laser cutting could not achieve the required tolerances – especially over such a large surface area – producing undesirable burring around each mesh opening.
+Laser cutting could not achieve the required tolerances over such a large surface area and produced undesirable burring around each mesh opening.

-Etching does not mar the surface of the steel, enabling a highly aesthetic finish.
+Etching does not mar the surface of steel, enabling a highly aesthetic finish

-Etching stainless steel does not alter the surface finish of the material – no metal-to-metal contact or heat source is used which can mar the surface – offering a highly aesthetic finish.
+Etching stainless steel does not alter the surface finish of the material.
+There is zero metal-to-metal contact or heat source used which can mar the surface, offering a highly aesthetic finish.

-Automotive speaker grilles with complex hole arrays and surface engraving are supplied by Precision Micro to automotive OEMs in quantities of multiple millions each year, the tooling too complicated for stamping and the mesh pattern too complex to laser cut.
+Automotive speaker grilles with complex hole arrays and surface engraving are supplied by Precision Micro to automotive OEMs in quantities of multiple millions each year.
+The tooling required to produce the grilles is too complicated for stamping and the mesh pattern is too complex to laser cut.

 Read more about etched meshes, filters and sieves